twilight-project/testnets/safety_guidelines.md

-# Safety Guidelines for Secure Network
+# Safety Guidelines for Network Security

-Network node can be configured in multiple roles such as, Validator, Judge and/or Signer.
-Operating a network node involves securing a range of cryptographic keys and ensuring the security of your funds.
+BTC oracle can be configured in either Judge or Signer mode.
+Operating a nyks node involves securing a range of cryptographic keys and ensuring the security of your funds.
 As a node operator, it is your responsibility to protect your node from unauthorized access, loss, and theft.
 Here are some best practices to help you secure your network node effectively.

+At present, the network is under active development and constantly evolving.
+It is not recommended to put any large amounts of BTC into the network.

 ## 1. Device Security